gilliankerr/EvalPlanner202510/replit.md

 ## System Architecture

 ### Frontend
 The application is built with React 18.3.1 and TypeScript, utilizing Vite 5.4.2 for development and building.
-Tailwind CSS is used for styling, complemented by Lucide React for icons.
+Styling uses a combination of Tailwind CSS (for main application) and CSS Modules (for admin interface mobile responsiveness), complemented by Lucide React for icons.
 The user interface is a multi-step wizard with progress tracking, designed to be modern and responsive.

+**Admin Interface Mobile Responsiveness** (October 2025): The PromptAdmin component uses CSS Modules (`PromptAdmin.module.css`) for responsive design, implementing a mobile-first approach with breakpoints at 768px (tablets) and 1024px (desktop).
+On mobile devices, the layout stacks vertically with smaller padding and icon-only buttons.
+On desktop, it displays a side-by-side layout with a 300px sidebar and full button text labels.

 ### Backend and Core Functionality
 The application integrates with Supabase for backend services.
 Key features include URL extraction and robust web scraping with error handling, retry logic, and concurrent processing.
 AI-powered analysis and evaluation framework generation are central to the system, configurable via environment variables for LLM models, temperatures, and web search capabilities.
 Prompts for AI models are managed through a comprehensive admin interface, stored in a PostgreSQL database.
 Email delivery of reports is handled by Resend.